FOOD SECURITY

 Food prices are reaching all-time highs and the global population is continuing to grow, ensuring food security is a top priority for many governments.
 Guaranteeing the physical availability of food on a national and global level is a tall order.
 How can the nutritional and protective benefits of Boron be applied in the food chain to improve security?
 What we can do to ensure that everyone has enough access to nutritious food?

-Boron in Agriculture
+Boron in Road Construction

 Coconut Palm and Boron: The Nutrient Connection